GeorgiyBereza/GeorgiyBereza/README.md

-### Hi there! 👋 My name is Georgiy Bereza and I am a Software Developer...
+### Hi there! 👋 My name is Georgiy Bereza and I am a Software Developer
 ------------------

 🌍  Currently based in Tbilisi